Nyki-Anderson/Nyki-Anderson/README.md

 # 💁🏼‍♀️ About Me

-I'm a young computer programmer with a passion for backend web application design, systems administration, and cybersecurity.
+I'm a young computer programmer with a passion for backend web application pipelines, systems administration, and cybersecurity.

 ## 🧬 Background:
 - 🎓 Computer Science Undergraduate